Professional Development Assignment for CCFA

 Professional Development Assignment (PDA) is an academic sabbatical, an intellectual retreat that gives faculty members the opportunity to renew themselves.
 Academic sabbaticals are mutually beneficial for the College and the faculty.
 We believe that providing our students with knowledgeable and engaged professors means allowing the faculty member to engage more deeply in research and creative activity, refresh their perspectives and advance professionally.

-To be considered, you must submit a proposal to the CCFA Associate Dean for Academic Affairs.
-To submit, download the form, then contact the Associate Dean's administrative secretary, Grace Neeley, to set up a PDA application folder for you.
-When your application is complete with your signature from the chair, scan and upload to your PDA folder in OneDrive, along with supporting documentation.
+To be considered, you must submit a proposal to the CCFA Interim Associate Dean for Academic Affairs, Jenna Thompson.
+To submit, download the form, then contact the Associate Dean's administrative secretary, Joleen Wheelis, to set up a OneDrive PDA folder for you.
+When your application is complete with your chair’s signature, upload your PDA application along with supporting documentation into your OneDrive folder.

 For more information about PDA, contact: